r3eckon/BNG-BeamLegalRacing/README.md

 * Unpack the zip or clone the repo
 * Copy or merge contents to your BeamNG user folder

-### Update Instructions
+## Update Instructions
-* Back up your userdata/beamLR folder to keep your career (if you care, just to be safe)
+BEFORE UPDATING:  Back up your userdata/beamLR folder to save your career

+### Player install
-* Player install: Replace mod zip file with update zip.
-Done.
+* Replace mod zip file with updated zip.
-* Modder install: Replace all mod files with update files except userdata/beamLR folder
+* Done.

+### Modder install
+* Copy updated mod folders to userfolder.
+* Tell OS to replace existing files when asked.
+This applies the update.
+* To restore your career, copy your saved beamLR folder to the userfolder.
+* Tell OS to replace existing files again to apply your backup to the new version.

 (Drag and drop mod folders into the userfolder to merge/replace worked on my end)

 ### Other install information

 If you are experiencing issues with the mod using the player install, try modder install before making a bug report.
 Since the mod relies heavily on data persistence some files may fail to load properly when zipped as a mod.

 ## Read Before Playing
 BeamLR relies on a UI app that you must add to your "Scenario" UI layout in order to access features such as: